Elite Athlete Endorsement Conversion

 His television credits include series such as Simon & Simon, Ferris Bueller, and In Living Color, along with numerous feature films including The Details starring Tobey Maguire, Elizabeth Banks, and Laura Linney.

-Over the course of his casting career, Salamunovich presided over hundreds of thousands of high-pressure auditions, evaluating performances while solving performance barriers with solutions that had to work on the spot and with the clock running.
-This unique experience gave him a rare ability to quickly identify and resolve the obstacles that prevent authentic presence from reaching the audience.
-He later supplemented this practical experience with independent study in human behavior, neuroscience, and performance psychology, further refining the techniques he now applies with performers and non-performers alike in high-stakes public and media environments.
+Over the course of his casting career, Salamunovich presided over hundreds of thousands of high-pressure auditions, evaluating authenticity while identifying and resolving barriers under significant time constraints with no margin for error.
+This unique experience gave him a rare ability to quickly recognize and remove the obstacles that prevent authentic presence from reaching the audience.
+He later supplemented this practical experience with independent study in human behavior, neuroscience, and performance psychology, refining the techniques he now applies with performers and non-performers alike in high-stakes public and media environments.

-Early in this casting work Salamunovich was referred athletes by prominent entertainment agent Henry Bushkin, longtime representative for Johnny Carson.
-That introduction led to work with NBA basketball legend Kareem Abdul-Jabbar and sparked Salamunovich’s interest in how an athlete’s on-camera presence can influence commercial perception and endorsement opportunity.
-He now advises select sports agents when their clients’ expanding media exposure creates moments where audience perception—and endorsement value—are often shaped.
+Early in his casting work, high-profile athletes were referred to Salamunovich by prominent entertainment attorney and agent Henry Bushkin, who represented talent at the highest levels of sports, television and film.
+That introduction led to work with NBA legend Kareem Abdul-Jabbar and shaped Salamunovich’s focus on removing the barriers to an athlete’s authentic on-camera presence—the factor that most influences perception by sponsors and the public.
+He now advises select sports agents as their clients’ expanding media exposure creates the moments that ultimately shape endorsement value.

-He has prepared many public figures for major broadcast appearances including Good Morning America, CBS This Morning, Today, and The Tonight Show.
-His clients have included CEOs, trial attorneys, political figures, chefs, authors, entrepreneurs, and professional athletes appearing in high-visibility media environments.
+He has prepared many public figures for appearances on major broadcasts including Good Morning America, CBS This Morning, Today, and The Tonight Show.
+His clients have included CEOs, trial attorneys, political figures, chefs, authors, entrepreneurs, actors and professional athletes appearing in high-visibility media environments.

 Testimonials